redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 .. note::

-    if you don't have **bower** installed, you can download the RedKite CMS Sandbox and grab the **components** folder from the package **web** directory, and then copy it into your application's web folder.
+    if you don't have **bower** installed, you can download the RedKite CMS Sandbox and grab the **components** folder from the package's **web** directory, and then copy it into your application's web folder.

 Configure the FileBundle
 ------------------------
-FileBundle is a base App-Block that can handle a file and show it on the page as a link or it can open that file and renders it on the page.
+FileBundle is a base App-Block that handles a file.
+This file can be rendered on the page as a link to the file itself or it can render its contents.

 To have it working you must define the **kernel_root_dir** param under the **twig** section of the application **config.yml** file: